 Some responded and retweeted my work and others did not.
 But the increased exposure and credibility their tweets and engagement brought was welcome to say the least.

 And how those influencers who followed me must have come to regret it!

 After all, ever since they followed me I’ve utilised direct messaging to interview them and let them know they’re featured in my latest article.

 Whether they’re simply humouring me with a retweet and an answer to my questions I don’t know, but one thing’s for sure their help is invaluable to the blog in terms of traffic and credibility.

 The blog began to get noticed slightly more…

 We were approached for partnerships with relevant companies who operated in similar -but not the same- fields and often on different continents.

-One notable example, was a company from Australia who offer training courses in Digital Marketing.
+One notable example was a company from Australia that offers training courses in Digital Marketing.

 Logic would suggest our readers that use our blog to facilitate a DIY approach to web design and digital marketing might be interested in a course that further educates them in this respect.

 Just as our partner’s readership might see the course syllabus and prefer to use a professional outfit -such as ourselves- to cover their web design and digital marketing needs instead of doing it themselves.